zymko/LLMs-Inference/README.md

 ## Conlcusion

-> Peak memory:
+> Peak Memory:
 - GPU memory costs seem to linearly increase as batch size increases or matrix size increases.

->
-> Running time:
+> Running Time:
-- Running time seem to linearly increase as matrix size increases, but this phenomenon does not hold true when batch size increases.
+- Running time seems to linearly increase as matrix size increases, but this phenomenon does not hold true when batch size increases.
-- Increasing batch size from 8 to 32 may help efficiency like in the matrix size of 400x400 and 1200x400, but the benefit is too small.
+- Increasing batch size from 8 to 32 may help efficiency, such as with matrix sizes of 400x400 and 1200x400, but the benefit is minimal.
-- When the batch size inceases to 512, time costs is always the largerst among all matrix sizes.
+- When the batch size increases to 512, time costs are always the largest among all matrix sizes.

->
-> Possible reasons why larger batch size does not help
+> Possible Reasons Why Larger Batch Size Does Not Help:
-- Lage batch size increases overheads of dataloader initialization.
+- Large batch size increases the overhead of dataloader initialization.
-- I/O costs is the dominant bottle neck is our test, since a Scaled Dot-Product Attention is quite simple and only cost few resources.
-The benefits from large batch sizes, like high GPU utilization, can not offset large overheads.
+- I/O costs are the dominant bottleneck in our test since a Scaled Dot-Product Attention is quite simple and only consumes few resources.
+The benefits of large batch sizes, such as high GPU utilization, cannot offset the large overheads.

->
-> Possible solutions:
+> Possible Solutions:
-- Increase costs of scaled dot-production attention by inceasing the matrix size.
-Maybe from 400x2000 to 1000x5000, but should be careful about memory.
+- Increase the costs of scaled dot-product attention by increasing the matrix size, perhaps from 400x2000 to 1000x5000, but be cautious about memory usage.
-- Increase the number of matrices, like from 2000 to 10000, to compensate for large overheads caused by dataloader initialization.
+- Increase the number of matrices, for example from 2000 to 10000, to compensate for the large overheads caused by dataloader initialization.